-- WSSC Water adopted a greenhouse gas (GHG) emission reduction goal that will reduce emissions by 10 percent every five years through 2050 for a total reduction of 80 percent (below the baseline year of 2005).
-Over the past 17 years, WSSC Water's diverse energy management program has provided overall annual savings of nearly \$26 million. - Solar photovoltaic power at six megawatts is at two water resource recovery facilities and one off-site facility.
-Recently a contract was awarded design/build/own/operate an additional 10 megawatts of wholesale solar site in Western Maryland.
+- WSSC Water adopted a greenhouse gas (GHG) emission reduction goal to reduce emissions by 100 percent by 2050. - Solar photovoltaic power at six megawatts (MW) is at two water resource recovery facilities and one off-site facility.
+Standard Solar was recently awarded a contract to design, build, own and operate an additional 12 MW wholesale solar site in Western Maryland.
 WSSC Water will own 100 percent of the carbon offsets from the power generated plus Renewable Energy Credits (RECs) beginning in year four of operation.
-The project is projected to be completed in late 2024. - WSSC Water receives 33 percent of its energy from wind power and own the associated RECs. - WSSC Water operates three 700-horsepower pump turbines at Rocky Gorge Water Pumping Station.
-Hydropower has saved an average of \$200,000 a year in energy costs.
-Brighton Dam has two 250-horsepower hydro turbine generators with a production capacity of 1.8 million kWh of electricity annually.

-The Piscataway Bio-Energy Plant will recover approximately three megawatts of renewable energy from wastewater biomass; reduce greenhouse gas production by 11,800 tons/year; reduce biosolids output by 50 - 55 percent of current output; reduce lime demand by 4,100 tons/year; maintain permitted nutrient load limits to the Chesapeake Bay; reduce five million gallons/year of grease discharge to sewers; and produce pathogen-free Class A Biosolids.
+The project is projected to be completed in late 2024. - WSSC Water receives 33 percent of its energy from wind power and owns the associated RECs. - WSSC Water operates three 700-horsepower pump turbines at Rocky Gorge Water Pumping Station.
+Brighton Dam facility operates two 250horsepower hydro turbine generators with a production capacity of 1.8 million kilowatt hours (kWh) of electricity annually. - The Piscataway Bioenergy Plant will recover approximately three MW of renewable energy from wastewater biomass, reduce greenhouse gas production by 11,800 tons/year, reduce biosolids output by 50 - 55 percent of current output, reduce lime demand by 4,100 tons/year, maintain permitted nutrient load limits to the Chesapeake Bay, reduce grease discharge to sewers by five million gallons/year, and produce pathogen-free Class A Biosolids.